skellis46/slipbox/improvisation and the threshold of the self.md

 > from a complete absence in various types of blackouts on one end of the spectrum, which may preclude such events from being regarded as phenomenal experiences altogether, to a vivid presence of self-knowing luminous awareness, regarded in some cases as instances of consciousness directly encountering itself (Josipovic, 2019).[@josipovic-2020-nondual p.3]

-Consciousness is organisms attempt to reduce uncertainty. "felt uncertainty" -- Mark Solms (https://pmc.ncbi.nlm.nih.gov/articles/PMC6363942; https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/statistical-mechanics-of-felt-uncertainty-under-active-inference/7A5ED41FB11010803C42FDDD07762FC9) That's what is special about meditation -- and AM -- there is no attempting to do anything. — from Pollan book (and podcast with Ezra Klein)
+Consciousness is organisms attempt to reduce uncertainty. "felt uncertainty" -- Mark Solms (https://pmc.ncbi.nlm.nih.gov/articles/PMC6363942; https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/statistical-mechanics-of-felt-uncertainty-under-active-inference/7A5ED41FB11010803C42FDDD07762FC9) That's what is special about meditation -- and AM -- there is no attempting to do anything. — from Pollan book (and podcast with Ezra Klein) -- and then Gallagher's paper about how predictive processing might not hold for improvisation: <https://journals.sagepub.com/doi/full/10.1177/27538699221132691>

 ## The threshold and its conceptual neighbours